k-Nearest Neighbors: The Simplest Algorithm

 findBestK(trainSet, valSet, [1, 3, 5, 7, 11, 15]);The Curse of Dimensionality

-KNN works beautifully in low dimensions (2-10 features).
+KNN works beautifully in low (2-10 features).
 But as dimensions increase, a strange thing happens: all points become approximately equidistant.
-It's like trying to find your "nearest neighbor" in a city versus in a universe — in high-dimensional space, the concept of "nearest" loses meaning.
+It's like trying to find your "nearest neighbor" in a city versus in a universe.
+In high-dimensional space, the concept of "nearest" loses meaning.

 This is why KNN struggles with raw image data (thousands of pixels) but excels at tabular data with a handful of meaningful features.